simonspa/corryvreckan/src/modules/ClusteringSpatial/README.md

 These clusters are stored on the clipboard for each device.

 ### Parameters
-* `use_trigger_timestamp`: If true, set trigger timestamp of Corryvreckan event as cluster timestamp.
-If false, set pixel timestamp.
+* `use_trigger_timestamp`: If true, the first trigger timestamp of the Corryvreckan event is set as the cluster timestamp.
+Caution when using this method for very long events containing multiple triggers.
+If false, the last pixel added to the cluster defines the timestamp.
 Default value is `false`.
 * `charge_weighting`: If true, calculate a charge-weighted mean for the cluster center.
 If false, calculate the simple arithmetic mean.
 Defaults to `true`.
 * `reject_by_roi`: If true, clusters positioned outside the ROI set for the detector will be rejected.
 Defaults to `false`.